Dividend Capture

 Just because a company pays dividends doesn't mean that it will trade in a range and allow you to collect more than your share of dividends and recoup all the attendant downward price fluctuations at the same time.

-In the end, this is a form of gambling.
 It may work in bull markets or uptrends in that you have a better chance of getting your dividend without facing any capital losses.
-But, I suspect, the strategy underperforms relative to long term investing during those same bull markets and uptrends since you're most likely going to sell the shares as soon as possible and therefore miss out on big moves to the upside.
+But, I suspect, the strategy underperforms relative to long term investing during those same bull markets and uptrends since you're most likely going to sell the shares as soon as possible and therefore miss out on those upside moves, some of which will dwarf the dividend you were originally attracted to.

 And you're definitely going to get hurt employing the strategy during bear markets.
 The dividend income you receive is small consolation for a stock in a strong downtrend.